Guide to the Washington Office on Latin America Records, 1962-2008 and undated, bulk 1974-2005

 [Some papers are fragile.
 Technical services staff may need to make use copies prior to researcher use.
 Please consult with a reference archivist before coming to use these materials.]

 Materials from programs in Haiti, Guatemala, Colombia, and Mexico, and development files from the organization.
-This accession has been minimally processed, but materials have not been described or arranged beyond their original condition.
+Materials have not been described or arranged beyond their original condition.
 Folder titles reflect the titles assigned by WOLA staff.

 Contains publications and reports from The Washington Office on Latin America as well as other publications.
 Most deal with human rights issues in Latin America in the late 1970s and early 1980s and U.S. policies in the region.
 Documents are organized alphabetically.